VilnaCRM-Org/frontend-spa-template/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**

 If applicable, add screenshots to help explain your problem.
+⚠️ Before uploading screenshots:
-⚠️ Please ensure screenshots do not contain sensitive information (tokens, passwords, PII).
+- Redact all sensitive information (tokens, passwords, PII)
+- Ensure no internal URLs or IP addresses are visible
+- Remove any session identifiers or authentication headers
+- Blur or hide any customer/user data

 **Desktop (please complete the following information):**